init-esphome – ESPHome project folder generator for Linux

 Prerequisites

 Project folders created with this utility, contain an isolated Python3 virtual environment, matched to suit the requirements of ESPHome.
 This is distinct from any other system-wide Python3 installation.
 The prototype Python3 version must first be installed, before the isolated Python3 virtual environment can later be automatically created from it.
 The required version of Python3 is installed, yet not made active.
-Thus, system-wide Python3 configurations are left safely unaltered.
+Thus, system-wide Python3 configurations are safely preserved.

 sudo apt update -y